tunghustvn/yolact/README.md

    python setup.py build develop
    ```

+# Cityscapes dataset
+ - All scripts to work with Cityscapes dataset in the folder **data_scripts**
+  - *anchor_box.py*: Use K means algorithm to find suitable anchor box.
+  - *convert_cityscapes_to_COCO.py*: Convert annotations from cityscapes type to COCO type.
+  - *json2instanceIDpng_dataset.py*: Create instanceID files from annotations.
+  - *pad_resize_convert_cityscapes_to_COCO.py*: Convert annotations from cityscapes type to COCO type with resized and padded images.
+  - *resized_convert_cityscapes_to_COCO.py*: Convert annotations from cityscapes type to COCO type with resized images.

 # Evaluation
 Here are our YOLACT models (released on April 5th, 2019) along with their FPS on a Titan Xp and mAP on `test-dev`: